This Is the Life (TV series)

 This Is the Life is an American Christian television dramatic series.
 This anthology series aired in syndication from 1952 to 1988.
-The series was originally produced by the Lutheran Church–Missouri Synod, and distributed by the International Lutheran Laymen's League.
+The series was originally produced by the Lutheran Church – Missouri Synod, and distributed by the Lutheran Laymen's League.

 Format

 This Is the Life used two formats for its 36-year run.
 However, the main core of the series remained the same: presenting everyday and contemporary problems, and resolving them using a Christian solution.
 Even during the 1950s, topics often were controversial: censorship, morality, bigotry and racism, infidelity, juvenile delinquency, war (including the Vietnam War), and drug abuse.
 Some stories were light comedy, although most were serious.

-1952-1956: The Fisher Family
+1952–1956: The Fisher Family

 The series began under the title The Fisher Family, and premiered on the DuMont Television Network in September 1952, and aired on both DuMont and ABC until the fall of 1953.
 The show entered syndication shortly after its network run ended.

 The show's stories revolved around the Fishers, a typical family from Middleburg in an unnamed state of the Midwestern United States.
 The family included Carl, the father, who was a pharmacist; Anna, the mother (though they were referred to only as Mr. and Mrs. Fisher); their children Emily (18), Pete (16), and Freddie (10); and Grandpa Fisher (presumably Mr. Fisher's widower father), who lived with them.
 A recurring character was Pastor Martin, who presided over the Lutheran church where the Fishers were members.

 Each episode presented a difficult life issue for one or more of the Fishers (or sometimes, the people they encountered); the issue's resolution was found through their Christian faith.
 Pastor Martin would facilitate this resolving process when the family (or other central character for that particular episode) was unable to do so among themselves.
 Christian faith as the basis of a strong, functional family was the theme tying the episodes together.

 The show came to an end in the spring of 1956 and evolved into the spinoff series titled This Is the Life.